opsdis/aci-exporter/README.md

 The value_calculation use the [govaluate](https://github.com/Knetic/govaluate) for arithmetic/string expressions.
 >The `value` is the named variable for the metric value and can not be named anything else.

-## Value transformations and value calculation with multiple values (new in version v0.4.0)
+## Value transformations and value calculation with multiple and named values (new in version v0.4.0)
 In some use cases it is a need to parse multiple value from a string to calculate a metrics value.
 A good example is what is the uptime reported by the query on class `topSystem` with the query_parameter `?rsp-subtree-include=health`.
 The uptime is in the property `topSystem.attributes.systemUpTime`.
 The value is expressed